 Skip to Content

-Calcium pyrophosphate dihydrate deposition disease; CPPD disease
+Calcium pyrophosphate dihydrate deposition disease; CPPD disease; Acute CPPD arthritis; Pseudogout

-Pseudogout is caused by the collection of salt called calcium pyrophosphate dihydrate (CPPD).
+Calcium pyrophosphate arthritis is caused by the collection of salt called calcium pyrophosphate dihydrate (CPPD).
 The buildup of this salt forms crystals in the joints.
 This leads to attacks of joint swelling and pain in the knees, wrists, ankles, and other joints.

-There are no symptoms between attacks.
+There may be no symptoms between attacks.

 Treatment may involve removing fluid to relieve pressure in the joint.
 A needle is placed into the joint and fluid is removed (aspirated).